-There aren’t many touristic attractions in this large neighborhood, but instead there is plenty of commercial offices, shopping areas, the Forum Park, galleries and a growing offer of restaurants.
+The area is plenty of commercial offices, shopping areas, the Forum Park, galleries and a growing offer of restaurants.
 Many of the new design hostels in Barcelona are settled all over Poblenou, as well as top notch hotel chains as Novotel Barcelona City.

 Check hotels in Poblenou

 Location wise, this is definitely the best neighborhood to stay in Barcelona.
 The Gothic Quarter is the heart of the Old City and many of the places you want to see the most are at walking distance.
 To name a few, you have the Barcelona Cathedral, Catalunya Square, Jaume I Square and two of the most busiest avenues of the city for shopping: La Rambla and Portal de l’Angel.

 Nothing beats the charm of the narrow old streets, hidden squares and historic landmarks.
 This neighborhood has every kind of hotel you can think of, like the exclusive Mercer Hotel.

 Located between the Gothic Quarter and the Ciutadella Park, El Born competes with the former in charm, fun, shopping and nightlife.

 In this neighborhood you’ll be steps away from Palau de la Música Catalana, Picasso Museum or Santa María del Mar Church.
 If you choose to stay on the lower side, you’ll be quite close to the beach as well.